 Sharing economy platforms are frequently maligned for their tenuous relationship with ’employees’.
-In this article, Trebor Scholz explores the emerging ideals and challenges behind platform cooperativism, an approach to building a fairer, more worker-friendly sharing economy.
+In this article, Trebor Scholz explores the emerging ideas and challenges behind platform cooperativism, an approach to building a fairer, more worker-friendly sharing economy.

 Platform Cooperativism is a relatively new idea, borne out of the traditional worker co-operative model, and updated to address issues posed by the digital age.
 Scholz defines Platform Cooperatives as businesses that “clone the technological heart” of firms such as Uber, Task Rabbit or Airbnb, but are owned and operated by unions, cities, worker-owned co-ops or other forms of cooperatives.
 In this way, they aim to distribute benefits more broadly than today’s mainstream sharing economy platforms.